 It can be confusing to beginners when they encounter stitches with a name that is not familiar.
 However, knowing the correct name of an embroidery stitch will help you identify it in reference books and identification charts.

-Some stitches have similar names but are constructed in a different manner, such as herringbone and fishbone further confusing the issue.
+Some stitches have similar names but are constructed in a different manner further confusing the issue.